 Is Arizona a good place to live?
 The simple answer is a resounding "YES."

-One of the great things about living in Arizona - particularly in the Phoenix/Scottsdale area - is there are many different lifestyle communities to choose from.
+One of the great things about living in Arizona - particularly in the Phoenix/Scottsdale area - is there are many different housing lifestyles and communities to choose from.
 Arizona housing is also unique because it also has a wide variety of price-points, from the super expensive to the very affordable.
 In fact, you would be hard pressed to find a state that offers so many communities that cater to almost every taste and pocketbook.

 While many of these lifestyle communities are in or around the thriving urban areas, most are world’s unto themselves, reflecting what residents cherish most, be it golf, equestrian activities, boating, a luxurious lifestyle or safety and security.
 Let’s take a look at some of these lifestyle communities: